 Instructor: Yvonne Welbon, Chicken & Egg Pictures

 Yvonne Welbon is an award-winning independent filmmaker, originally from Chicago.
-She received her Ph.D. in Radio/TV/Film from Northwestern University and is a graduate of the American Film Institute's Directing Workshop for Women.
-She has successfully produced and distributed over 20 films including Living With Pride: Ruth Ellis@ 100, winner of ten best documentary awards—including the GLAAD Media Award for Outstanding Documentary and Sisters in Cinema a documentary on the history of black women feature film directors.
-Her films have screened on PBS, Starz/Encore, TV-ONE, IFC, Bravo, the Sundance Channel, BET, HBO and in over one hundred film festivals around the world including Toronto, Berlin and Sundance.
-Recently she produced the award-winning documentary, The New Black, directed by Yoruba Richen and is working on her first trans-media project, Sisters in the Life: A History of Out African American Lesbian Media-making, a web based online community building project that also includes a book of essays (Duke University Press), a documentary (in production), an archive and a mobile application (in development).
-She is currently the Interim Creative Director at Chicken & Egg Pictures.
+She received her Ph.D. in radio/TV/film from Northwestern University and is a graduate of the American Film Institute's Directing Workshop for Women.
+She has successfully produced and distributed more than 20 films, including Living With Pride: Ruth Ellis @ 100, winner of 10 best-documentary awards, including the GLAAD Media Award for Outstanding Documentary, and Sisters in Cinema, a documentary on the history of black women feature-film directors.
+Her films have screened on PBS, Starz/Encore, TV-One, IFC, Bravo, the Sundance Channel, BET, HBO and in more than 100 film festivals around the world including Toronto, Berlin and Sundance.
+Recently she produced the award-winning documentary The New Black, directed by Yoruba Richen, and is working on her first trans-media project, Sisters in the Life: A History of Out African American Lesbian Media-making, a web-based online community-building project that also includes a book of essays (Duke University Press), a documentary (in production), an archive and a mobile application (in development).
+She is currently the interim creative director at Chicken & Egg Pictures.

 Introduction to Documentary Filmmaking

 This course teaches the critical and technical skills needed to produce nonfiction video.
 Subjects are regionally focused on the layered history of the small towns and cities of the Hudson River Valley.